CONVERSATIONS IN THE LANDSCAPE, 2020

-How is it that characters & conversations have demarcated my landscapes since I first started walking alone?
+I walk a great deal, even more so in Lockdown.
+During those endless solitary wanderings I pondered over the characters & conversations that have demarcated my landscapes since I first started walking alone.
 What is it that can unexpectedly, and inextricably connect us to a particular place at a particular moment so acutely?
 Conversations in the Landscape identifies such junctures.
 Place, histories and connection all jostle here, time and conventions warp, the physical and the human meld.
-Each drawing within the series references a geographical location and date that are identified with gold gilded text.
+This long work of the 28 drawings can also be structured into four flexible groupings.
+Each drawing references a geographical location and date that are identified with gold gilded text.

 As with Conversations with Kings, a pivotal impetus for this work about portraits and histories was seeing the unforgettable, sculpted C13th heads of the Kings of Judah* in the Musée de Cluny in Paris in 2015; a magnificent and monumental collection of damaged, often fragmented sculpted heads carved in limestone that originally fronted Notre Dame’s main facade.

 *For full Kings of Judah notes see also Conversations with Kings